request-interop/interface/README.md

 - `server_array`: `array<string, string>`

-- `uploads_array`: `array<array-key, RequestUpload|uploads_array>` recursively up to 16 dimensions.

 Notes:

-- **The `files_*` types are defined from the `$_FILES` structure.** Cf. <https://www.php.net/manual/en/features.file-upload.post-method.php>.

 - **The `method_string` is not a _Method_ interface.** Usually the reason for a _Method_ interface is to define `is(string $method) : bool` to make sure the comparison values use matching cases.
 However, the custom `method_string` type is `uppercase-string`, which means static analysis should catch mismatched casing.

 - **The `query_array` type allows only `string`, while `input_array` allows any `scalar`.** The `query_array` values correspond to `$_GET`, which is composed only of strings.
 However, `input_array` corresponds to any parsed or decoded form of the request content body; different parsing strategies, such as `json_decode()`, may return various scalar types.

 - **The `server_array` type is `array<string, string>` and not `array<uppercase-string, string>`.** Some servers add `$_SERVER` keys in mixed case.
 For example, Microsoft IIS adds `IIS_WasUrlRewritten`.

 ## Implementations

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable.
-With the exception of _StringableStream_ implementations meeting the specified readonly or immutable conditions, they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.
+With the exception of [_StringableStream_][] implementations meeting the specified readonly or immutable conditions, they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.

 Implementations MAY define additional class members not specified in these interfaces; implementations advertised as readonly or immutable MUST make those additional class members deeply readonly or immutable.